HomeLatest NewsIndustryTesla drags former engineer to court for stealing supercomputer tech secrets

 Preferred Source of Google

-Yatskov violated the company’s policies by “removing Tesla confidential information from work devices and accounts, accessing it on his own personal devices, and creating Tesla documents containing confidential Project Dojo details on a personal .”
+Yatskov violated the company’s policies by “removing Tesla confidential information from work devices and accounts, accessing it on his own personal devices, and creating Tesla documents containing confidential Project Dojo details on a personal computer.”

 Advertisement